BilalMohammed23/DNS-of-Homogenous-Isotropic-Turbulence-using-Fourier-Spectral-Methods/README.md

 To run the code, Open MATLAB,Keep all files in the same folder, Run main.m

-Input parameters are made simple just N and Reynold's number
+Input parameters are made simple just N and Reynold's number.
+If you wanna increase the Reynolds ' number, then it's recommended to increase the grid size as well.